MyArtGallery

 Fortitude Valley, Brisbane

-Outer Space is an artist-run gallery located in the Judith Wright Arts Centre in Brisbane's Fortitude Valley.
-Hosting contemporary artwork across multiple mediums and styles, the space serves as a platform for emerging and established artists.
-Limited public information is currently available on their website.
+Outer Space is an artist-run gallery inside the Judith Wright Arts Centre in Brisbane's Fortitude Valley.
+They put on contemporary work in all sorts of mediums and styles, giving emerging and established artists room to show what they're doing and push their practice forward.

 South Brisbane, Brisbane